IntermediateMetrics

 Does a high bounce rate always indicate a problem?

 Not necessarily.
-High bounce rates can also occur if users find information they need on a single page.
+High bounce rates can also occur if users find information they need on a single page, such as FAQs or contact details.
+It's essential to analyze the context of the bounce.

 How can I reduce my bounce rate?